aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/festival-and-fast-day-readings/tsom-gedalyah-readings/the-story-of-gedaliah-as-told-by-titus-flavius-josephus-in-antiquities-of-the-jews-book-10.html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
-Accordingly, when they arrived there, Gedaliah persuaded them to remain there for the present without any fear of the Babylonians, for, he said, if they worked the land they would suffer no harm.
+Accordingly, when they arrived there, Gedalyah persuaded them to remain there for the present without any fear of the Babylonians, for, he said, if they worked the land they would suffer no harm.
 These assurances he confirmed by giving them his oath and telling them that they should have him as their protector, so that, if anyone molested them, they would find him ready to help.
 </div></td></tr>